Please follow this equipment list and do not bring extra gear.

 Neck gaiter: a.k.a. dickie, cowl, or neck warmer.
 A fleece or wool tube to wear around your neck or to augment your hat.
 A scarf works too.
 Buff makes some stylish ones.

-Quart water bottle: or two.
+Quart water bottle: One is enough.

 Personal toiletries: Scale down.
 For instance, you will not need a 6-oz. tube of toothpaste.

 Toilet paper: Place your roll in a quart-size ziploc bag with a lighter.